sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 ### 2023
 #### CyberSecurity in a DevOps Environment
 + Ctam: A Tool for Continuous Threat Analysis and Management
+#### Conference on Game Theory and AI for Security (GameSec)
++ Honeypot Allocation for Cyber Deception in Dynamic Tactical Networks: A Game Theoretic Approach

 # CI/CD Paper